Artful Homemaking

 Canned Tomatoes

-So many recipes use canned tomato products that I try to always keep them on the shelves.
+There are so many recipes using canned tomato products that I try to always keep them on the shelves.

 Canned Meat

-I keep canned chicken and tuna in our pantry for quick and easy pantry meals like tuna or chicken salad.
+I keep both canned chicken and canned tuna in our pantry.
+They’re versatile and make for quick and easy pantry meals like tuna or chicken salad.

 Canned Beans